superduper-io/superduper/docs/content/models/bring_your_own_models.md

 If your model contains large data-artifacts or non-JSON-able content, then these items should be labelled with [a `DataType`](../apply_api/datatype).

-On saving, this will allow `superduper` to encode their values and save the result in `db.artifact_store`.
+On saving, this will allow `Superduper` to encode their values and save the result in `db.artifact_store`.

 Here is an example which includes a `numpy.array`: